matthiasak/batchql/README.md

 You can check out each piece in the various files under the `/src` folder.
 - `/src/parsers.ts` - code for parsing tokens
 - `/src/combinators.ts` - code for the parser combinators that contain the logic to parse entire GraphQL queries
-- `/src/merge.ts` - code for merging multiple ASTs into a single AST
+- `/src/merge.ts` - code for merging multiple ASTs into a single AST, generating extraction maps for parsing out the tree of data requested by each parallelized query, and logic for renaming query variables and aliases/query-fields that may have collisions (with built-in reverse maps)
 - `/src/regenerate.ts` - code for generating a GraphQL string from an AST
-- `/src/batchql.ts` - code for the muxer, a general fetcher, and the batch method
+- `/src/batchql.ts` - code for the muxer, a general fetcher, and the batch method, plus applying extraction maps to the returned data

 ## Embracing parser combinators